We all deserve a break sometime…

 Every now & then, it’s good to take a step back from everything.
 I think the last thing I shared with you guys was that I managed to pull in a 4.0 GPA in my graduate studies while working, full-time, part-time & as a part-time grad assistant on a research project, outside of the “ghosting” research I’m doing for my own Master’s defense & that I needed a much needed vacation.
 While the idea of family vacation sounds like a good idea in theory, I don’t know why I keep convincing myself to go on family vacays every year.
 I’m not built for that shit.

-So here’s the thing, so I don’t sound like my family vacation was totally fucked up on account of my family, lol.
+So here’s the thing, so I don’t sound like my family vacation was completely fucked up, lol.
 I kinda sorta rescued 2 senior Yorkie dogs a couple weeks ago (totally on a whim) & I’ve been absolutely obsessed with them.
 It’s like, I’m a new mother & my life has been consumed with the responsibilities that come along with adopting child pets.
 On one hand, they’ve brought me so much joy.
 On the other hand, I feel like, “it’s not just me anymore” & everything I do, I have to consider them.
 It’s scary as shit because this is the whole reason I don’t have kids.

 So needless to say, my social media activity has taken a back seat.
 It was my truest intent to schedule content while I was on vacation, but the truth is, I didn’t even pack a single thing until the night before I left & in true fashion, I packed waaaay more shit than I ever could have worn.
 But anyways, taking time away from social media always gives me clarity.